-Members investigating sexual assault cases should notify victims of any DNA test results as soon as reasonably practicable (CRS § 24-4.1-302.5).

-A SART member should be consulted regarding the best way to deliver biological testing results to a victim so as to minimize victim trauma, especially in cases where there has been a significant delay in getting biological testing results (e.g., delays in testing the evidence or delayed DNA databank hits).
-Members should make reasonable efforts to assist the victim by providing available information on local assistance programs and organizations as provided in the Victim and Witness Assistance Policy.
+Members investigating sexual assault cases should notify victims of any DNA test results as soon as reasonably practicable.
+Members should deliver the results in a way that minimizes victim trauma, especially in cases where there has been a significant delay in getting biological testing results.
+Members should make reasonable efforts to assist the victim by providing available information on local assistance programs and organizations in the victim and witness assistance policy.